September 8, 2021

 The We <3 Veterans Pin Design challenge is open 4th-8th grade students attending a public, private, or home school in the United States, including U.S. territories or possessions and schools operated by the U.S. for the children of US personnel overseas.
 For full competition details and resources, visit the “We <3 Veterans Pin Design” challenge website.

-The Army Educational Outreach Program Teams up with Future Engineers to Launch a 3D Pin Design Challenge to Celebrate and Honor Veterans
+The U.S. Army Educational Outreach Program Teams up with Future Engineers to Launch a 3D Pin Design Challenge to Celebrate and Honor Veterans

 The challenge encourages students to apply principles of 3D design and engineering to design pins while showing their appreciation for veterans.

-COLUMBUS, OH, September 8, 2021 — Battelle, the lead organization of the Army Educational Outreach Program (AEOP), is funding a new science, technology, engineering and mathematics (STEM) challenge in partnership with Future Engineers, an organization that administers free, online STEM challenges for students.
+COLUMBUS, OH, September 8, 2021 — Battelle, the lead organization of the U.S. Army Educational Outreach Program (AEOP), is funding a new science, technology, engineering and mathematics (STEM) challenge in partnership with Future Engineers, an organization that administers free, online STEM challenges for students.

 Launching today, the “We <3 Veterans Pin Design” challenge invites fourth to eighth grade students to create a digital 3D model of a wearable pin to be 3D printed and distributed for United States veterans at the National Veterans Memorial Museum in Columbus, Ohio.
 The pins should be designed to show appreciation for U.S. veterans of any service branch.
 The challenge is free to enter and the landing page features no-cost supporting resources and tools for students and teachers.